V-Sekai/manuals/decisions/20220222-know-where-we-re-going-by-planning-vsekai.md

 ## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams

-Missions:

-#### To further the development of Godot and open source tech
+### To further the development of Godot and open source tech

 - Godot Engine pull requests.

-#### To build a tech stack and service for interactive multiplayer VR games.
+### To build a tech stack and service for interactive multiplayer VR games.

 1. One gitlab repo with source assets? (sky celebration and sponza).
   * SDK (set of submodules?) https://github.com/V-Sekai/vsk_sdk.